Scifabric/docs.pybossa.com/docs/api/project/project.md

 **GET**

 This endpoint allows you to get the list of available templates for the current project.
-This will only happen when the project has an empty template, otherwise it will load the template for you.
+This will only happen when the project has an empty template, otherwise, it will load the template for you.

 -   **template**: The Jinja2 template that could be rendered.
 -   **title**: the title for the endpoint.
 -   **presenters**: List of available templates (in HTML format).
 The name of them without the '.html' will be the argument for the endpoint.
 -   **last\_activit**: last activity of the project.
 -   **n\_task\_runs**: number of task runs.
 -   **n\_tasks**: number of tasks.